digitalcredentials/credential-status-manager-db/README.md

 ### Allocate status for credential

 `allocateStatus` is an instance method that is called on a credential status manager initialized by `createStatusManager`.
-It is an asynchronous method that accepts a credential and status purpose as input (options: `revocation` | `suspension`), records its status in a previously configured database instance, and returns the credential with status metadata attached.
+It is an asynchronous method that accepts a credential and an array of status purposes as input (options: `revocation` | `suspension`), records its status in a previously configured database instance, and returns the credential with status metadata attached.

 Here is a sample call to `allocateStatus`: